joelchrono12/joelchrono12.ml/_posts/2021-08-15-getting-a-raspberry-pi-to-play-with.md

 After failing to use my Pi as a web server, I decided to at least use it as an local ad blocker, so everyone at my house can enjoy an ad-free experience.
 To do this easily, I used a software known as [pi-hole](https://pi-hole.net/).

-Setting it up was extremely simple, I only had to ran a simple script and then configure my router to use my Raspi as its main DNS.
+Setting it up was extremely simple, I only had to run a simple script and then configure my router to use my Raspi as its main DNS.
 I added a few more host lists, blocked some specific domains, set up dark mode for the web UI, and voilá!

 <figure>
   <img alt="Pi-hole's web interface" src="/assets/img/blogs/2021-08-17-pihole.png" />